RalphHogenbirk/round-robin-generator/README.md

 # round-robin-generator
 Round-Robin generator designed for FPV Racing.

-Usage:
+The script generates random heats every round with the given pilots, but makes sure every pilot encounters every other pilots close to the same amount of times.
+The algorithm is not perfect yet, but it's practically usable for FPV races using a round robin system.

-Fill in the pilot names in the file, then run it:
+To use it, fill in the pilot names in the file, then run it from the command line with some optional parameters

 ```python fpv-round-robin.py [rounds] [pilots_per_heat] [debug]```